Texting at Night: Teens, Smartphones, and Sleep

 These teenagers are texting in the middle of the night, nearly every night.

 Texting in the middle of the night is not a new phenomenon.
 Over 2 years ago, reports on teenagers texting at night began to surface.
-One study concluded the average teenager sends 34 texts after lights out.
-Simply based on the conversations I have had over the last week, I would consider 34 texts a night to be a gross underestimate.
+One study concluded the average teenager sends 34 texts after lights out (likely a gross underestimate.)
+There's even a term for this habit of late-night texting, "vamping."

 What I found more interesting was each teen’s response when I asked why they were texting at such odd hours.
 All 4 teens shared nearly the same reply,